The Upper Greenfields

 We are mindful of the ‘cumulative’ effects of this project combined with other proposed developments in the local area.

-L48 are committed to engaging with the community and other stakeholders at the earliest stages of the project’s development.
+Lower 48 Energy are committed to engaging with the community and other stakeholders at the earliest stages of the project’s development.
 In this way we will ensure that any disruption is kept to a minimum.

 To find out more about our engagement proposals please visit ‘The Community’.